-27. While the Supreme Court has established that the Act's protections do not extend to each and every wet area, such as the water-filled abandoned gravel mining pits at issue in Solid Waste Agency of Northern Cook County v.
+While the Supreme Court has established that the Act's protections do not extend to each and every wet area, such as the water-filled abandoned gravel mining pits at issue in Solid Waste Agency of Northern Cook County v.
 U.S. Army Corps of Engineers, 531 U.S. 159, 164-65 (2001), the Court has consistently affirmed that the EPA and the Corps have broad authority under the Clean Water Act to protect both navigable and non-navigable waters that are adjacent, connected, or have a significant nexus to navigable waters.
 See id. at 167-68; Rapanos v.
 United States, 547 U.S. 715, 740-42 (2006); id. at 759 (Kennedy, J., concurring in judgment).

-28. The Supreme Court's 2006 decision in Rapanos v.
-United States, 547 U.S. at 715, involved disputes over whether certain wetlands fall within the protections of the Clean Water Act.
-While a plurality of the justices agreed to the result-a remand to address whether the

-1 Corps' assertion of jurisdiction was supported by facts in the record-all three of the opinions 2 directly disagreed with some aspects of one another, resulting in no controlling decision or 3 precedent.
+14 29.
+The Supreme Court's 2006 decision in Rapanos v.
+United States, 547 U.S. at 715, 15 involved disputes over whether certain wetlands fall within the protections of the Clean Water 16 Act.
+While a plurality of the justices agreed to the result-a remand to address whether the 17 Corps' assertion of jurisdiction was supported by facts in the record-all three of the opinions 18 directly disagreed with some aspects of one another, resulting in no controlling decision or 19 precedent.
 Further, the points agreed upon by a majority of the justices were few.
-A majority of 4 five justices interpreted the Act as protecting all waters, including wetlands, that "possess a 5 'significant nexus'-a science-based inquiry designed to meet and fulfill the objections of the 6 Act-to waters that are or were navigable in fact or that could reasonably be so made," including 7 Justice Kennedy and the four dissenting justices.
-Id. at 759 (Kennedy, J., concurring in 8 judgment); id. at 810 (Stevens, J., dissenting).
-The four dissenting justices, led by Justice 9 Stevens, would have upheld the Corps' authority to regulate the wetlands at issue outright, based 10 on the Clean Water Act and the Corps' existing regulations.
-Id. at 787-99 (Stevens, J., 11 dissenting).
-Overall, a majority of the Court decided that the Corps may have jurisdiction to 12 protect and regulate the waters in question in the case, but must further examine and justify 13 jurisdiction in light of the Court's discussion in the case.
-14 29.
-Following Rapanos , most Circuit Courts have interpreted and applied the decision, 15 and all of the Circuit Courts that have applied Rapanos have either adopted Justice Kennedy's ajority of the Court decided that the Corps may have jurisdiction to vaters in question in the case, but must further examine and justify Court's discussion in the case. panos, most Circuit Courts have interpreted and applied the decision, arts that have applied Rapanos have either adopted Justice Kennedy's "significant nexus" test or found that a waterbody that meets either the "significant nexus" test or the plurality's test is protected under the Act.
-No Circuit Court has ruled that only the Justice Scalia plurality opinion provides the proper test for application of the Clean Water Act.
+A majority of 20 five justices interpreted the Act as protecting all waters, including wetlands, that "possess a 21 'significant nexus'-a science-based inquiry designed to meet and fulfill the objections of the 22 Act-to waters that are or were navigable in fact or that could reasonably be so made," including 23 Justice Kennedy and the four dissenting justices.
+Id. at 759 (Kennedy, J., concurring in judgment); id. at 810 (Stevens, J., dissenting).
+The four dissenting justices, led by Justice Stevens, would have upheld the Corps' authority to regulate the wetlands at issue outright, based on the Clean Water Act and the Corps' existing regulations.
+Id. at 787-99 (Stevens, J., dissenting).
+Overall, a majority of the Court decided that the Corps may have jurisdiction to protect and regulate the waters in question in the case, but must further examine and justify jurisdiction in light of the Court's discussion in the case.